Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 You can also hover over the store in the search results to see its location on the map and more details such as an address and phone number.

-Once everything is working as expected, we can keep moving and customize the map’s look and functionality.
+Once everything works as expected, we can keep moving and customize the map’s look and functionality.

 Customize the Store Locator Plugin